cabforum/servercert/docs/EVG.md

 (2) The 398 day period set forth above SHALL begin to run on the date the information was collected by the CA.

 (3) The CA MAY reuse a previously submitted EV Certificate Request, Subscriber Agreement, or Terms of Use, including use of a single EV Certificate Request in support of multiple EV Certificates containing the same Subject to the extent permitted under Sections 11.9 and 11.10.

-(4) The CA MUST repeat the verification process required in these Guidelines for any information obtained outside the time limits specified above except when permitted otherwise under section 11.14.1.
+(4) The CA MUST repeat the verification process required in these Guidelines for any information obtained outside the time limits specified above.

 # 12. Certificate Issuance by a Root CA